wp-plugins/related/readme.txt

 == Changelog ==

+= 1.3.1 =
+* On blogs with many posts, split the select box in multiple select boxes

 = 1.3 =
-- Add options page:
+* Add options page:
-- Only get shown on selected post types
+* Only get shown on selected post types
-- Only list selected post types to select as related post
+* Only list selected post types to select as related post

 = 1.2.1 =
 * Add localisation